-To enable/disable particular checks, use the Clang-Tidy command line format which specifies a comma-separated list of positive and negative globs.
-Positive globs add subsets of checks, and negative (prefixed with
+If you need to enable/disable some particular checks, use the Clang-Tidy command line format.
+It specifies a comma-separated list of positive and negative globs: positive globs add subsets of checks, while negative globs (prefixed with

 For example, the following command line will disable all default checks